bc-mihai/owncloud-open/README.md

 * `owncloud-copy-link.desktop`: This is a shortcut file for `owncloud_copy_link`.
 An entry is added to the "Accessories" menu and can be used as a drag-drop target by e.g. creating a launcher or desktop shortcut for it or as an "Open as" launcher. **TODO** ideally this would show up as a right-click action in your file manager..

+### File manager / browser integration:

-Additionally, the project contains a Firefox `.xpi` extension that adds an "Open ownCloud URL" context-menu entry that will attempt to trigger the ownCloud URL handler.
+* **Firefox**: The Firefox `.xpi` extension adds an "Open ownCloud URL" entry to the context ("right click") menu.
+It will attempt to trigger the ownCloud URL handler (i.e. open the file or directory locally).

+* **Nautilus**: The Nautilus extension adds a "Copy ownCloud Link" entry to the context ("right click") menu, which runs `owncloud_copy_link` with the selected file as a parameter.
+The extension requires Nautilus-Python support (may be called called `nautilus-python` or `python-nautilus`).

 ## Installation

-This will install the utilities in `/usr/local/bin` and the .desktop files in `/usr/share/applications`.
+This will install the utilities in `/usr/local/bin`, the .desktop files in `/usr/share/applications` and the Nautilus extension in `/usr/share/nautilus-python/extensions`.

 ```
-sudo apt-get install xclip python
 sudo make install
 ```